Bastor5/SunTimesCalender/README.md

-THIS ISN'T THE FULL VERSION OF THE PROGRAMM AND IT WILL NOT WORK IF YOU WON'T COMPLATE THE STEPS LISTED BELOW:
+THIS ISN'T THE FULL VERSION OF THE PROGRAM AND IT WILL NOT WORK IF YOU DON'T COMPLETE THE STEPS LISTED BELOW:

 1. Go to Google Cloud Console
 Visit the Google Cloud Console.